redsquirrel/jargon/articles/reconsidering-my-story.md

 I appreciate David's aggressive approach.
 The "Get Big or GTFO" unicorn-hunting mindset is so pervasive in startup culture that people have stopped questioning it.
 Some even faithfully evangelize the message.
 Loudly.
 The reason David's post stands out is because "...people building profitable companies outside the sphere of the VC dominion have little systemic need to tell their story."
 Despite having little incentive to tell his story, he took the time to do it.

-Inspired by RECONSIDER, I'm going to tell some of my story, which is largely about helping founders build profitable companies outside the sphere of VC dominion.
-But my story also includes startups that benefitted from angel investors, along with my own story of becoming an angel investor.
-And finally, my experience watching VC values overtake Chicago's best-known "unicorn".
+Inspired by RECONSIDER, I'm going to tell some of my story.

 ## Getting good

-I'm a self-taught software developer, so the first 5 years of my career were spent in a self-constructed, self-directed apprenticeship.
+I'm a self-taught software developer, so the first 5 years of my career were spent in [a self-constructed, self-directed apprenticeship](http://chimera.labs.oreilly.com/books/1234000001813/index.html).
 These years were capped off by a two year stint at ThoughtWorks, where I got to "be the worst guy in the band" for a while, and learned from some excellent software developers.

 I left ThoughtWorks in 2006 with a lot of other good software developers who wanted to transition from writing Java code for Fortune 500 companies to writing Ruby code for startups.
 I joined Obtiva, a 3-person Java-focused consultancy in Wheaton, Illionis, and within a year, I landed us a full-time Ruby on Rails gig ([Mad Mimi](http://madmimi.com)) for me to work on.